Star Chinese Movies

-Star Chinese Movies (衛視電影台) was a Chinese-language pay television channel owned by The Walt Disney Company (Taiwan) Limited The channel mainly broadcast Chinese-language films (including Chinese films, Cantonese films, Taiwanese films, Singaporean films, and Malaysian films), as well as bilingual Japanese films, Japanese animations (strip TV series and theatrical versions), Korean films, Thai films, etc., and digitally restored classic Hong Kong action films.
+Star Chinese Movies (衛視電影台) was a Chinese-language pay television channel owned by The Walt Disney Company (Taiwan) Limited.
+The channel mainly broadcast Chinese-language films (including Chinese, Cantonese, Taiwanese, Singaporean, and Malaysian films), as well as bilingual Japanese films, Japanese animations (TV series and films), Korean films, Thai films, and digitally restored classic Hong Kong action films.
 At the time of the channel's expansion into Thailand and Indonesia, its owner, Fox International Channels, claimed that it was the most widely distributed Chinese-language entertainment channel.

 History

-It was launched on 1 May 1994 as Star Mandarin Movies as a replacement for BBC World Service Television.
-At that time, it screened both Hollywood and Chinese-language films and was focused on a pan-Asian audience split into two television channels: Star Movies International (now Fox Movies) and Star Mandarin Movies (now Star Chinese Movies).
+The channel launched on 1 May 1994 as Star Mandarin Movies, replacing BBC World Service Television.
+At the time, it screened both Hollywood and international blockbusters and Chinese-language films, and focused on a pan-Asian audience.
+It was split into two television channels: Star Movies International (now Fox Movies) and Star Mandarin Movies (now Star Chinese Movies).

-Their movies during the launch were acquired by Star Chinese Channel, which originally launched back in 1991.
-It shared the Western version for 2 years and aired Western movies at various times.
+The channel's film library during its launch was acquired by Star Chinese Channel, which originally launched in 1991.
+It shared the Western feed for two years and aired Western movies at various times.

-On 1 February 1996, the channel logo changed from a STAR wordmark to a box-type star logo, and it continued to air Western movies (the voice was English, French, or other European languages, but the subtitles were traditional Chinese) until 30 June 1998.
+On 1 February 1996, the logo changed from the STAR wordmark to a box-type star logo.
+It continued to air Western movies (presented in their original language with Traditional Chinese subtitles) until 30 June 1998.

-On 31 March 1996, both English and Chinese content were split from Star Movies.
-Star Chinese Movies was focused on Southeast Asia (including Taiwan), Hong Kong and Macau, and mainland China, and it was aired on several markets, including Astro (Malaysia), SKY PerfecTV!
-(Japan) and more providers.

-It was launched in Malaysia on 1 June 1996.
+On 31 March 1996, Star Movies split its English and Chinese content.
+Star Chinese Movies focused on Southeast Asia (including Taiwan), Hong Kong, Macau, and mainland China.
+It aired in several markets, including on Astro (Malaysia) and SKY PerfecTV!
+(Japan).
+It launched in Malaysia on 1 June 1996.

-The channel was previously broadcast across Malaysia on 31 August 1997 at 23:59 Malaysia Time and in Southeast Asia, Hong Kong, Macau, and mainland China on 28 August 1998 at 19:00 Hong Kong Time, Star TV split STAR Chinese Movies into certain areas and reduced its broadcasting area to just Taiwan (Viewers in Southeast Asia, Hong Kong, Macau, and mainland China were offered Phoenix Movies Channel instead and Malaysia were offered Astro AEC instead).
+The channel ceased broadcasting across Malaysia on 31 August 1997 at 23:59 Malaysia Time.
+On 28 August 1998 at 19:00 Hong Kong Time, Star TV split Star Chinese Movies into specific regional feeds, reducing its broadcasting area to just Taiwan.
+Viewers in Southeast Asia, Hong Kong, Macau, and mainland China were offered Phoenix Movies Channel instead, while Malaysia was offered Astro AEC.

 On 1 July 1998, the channel became a purely Chinese-language movie channel, dropping Western movies.
-On 1 April 1999, the channel had its first major logo change from vertical to horizontal, along with other STAR TV channels.
+On 1 April 1999, the channel underwent its first major logo change from vertical to horizontal, alongside other STAR TV channels.